SUSE/doc-susemanager/pages/suse-mgr3.1/getting-started/overview/overview.md

 permalink: overview.html
 folder: suse-mgr3.1/getting-started/overview
 toc: false
-summary: Get started with SUSE Manager 3 by setting up a KVM learning environment.
-This quick-start guide will provide you with introductory guidance on setting up SUSE Manager server.
-You will learn the basics of managing both traditional SUSE Manager clients and Salt clients.
+summary: Jump in and get your feet wet by setting up an KVM learning environment for SUSE Manager 3.
+This document will provide you with guidance on setting up a SUSE Manager server.
+You will also be introduced to basic management principles of both traditional SUSE Manager clients and Salt clients.
 This guide is intended for system administrators.
 ---
 ## Introducing SUSE Manager 3.1 {#introducing-suse-manager-31}